yuuiko/AquaTouch/README.md

 See [Projects](https://github.com/yuuiko/AquaTouch/projects/1) tab for progress logs.

+React to [issues](https://github.com/yuuiko/AquaTouch/issues/) (with a thumbs up, etc.) to increase it's priority.

 Currently not actively working on AQT as I need to graduate soon.
 Sorry for delays!